open-edge-insights/eii-azure-bridge/README.md

 After setting up your development system, build and push the EIS containers to your Azure Contianer Registry instance.

-To do this, first, download OpenVINO and extract the contents to the `../common/video/` direcotory.
-Then, go to the `../build/` directory in the EIS source code, and execute the following commands:
+To do this go to the `../build/` directory in the EIS source code, and execute the following commands:

 ```sh